Henrik-Alexander/global_birth_squeezes/README.md

 In order to run the files you need to download the data from WPP 2024 and store in the folder ./raw.
 The [age-specific fertility rates](https://population.un.org/wpp/assets/Excel%20Files/1_Indicator%20(Standard)/EXCEL_FILES/3_Fertility/WPP2024_FERT_F01_FERTILITY_RATES_BY_SINGLE_AGE_OF_MOTHER.xlsx), the [single-year life tables](https://population.un.org/wpp/assets/Excel%20Files/1_Indicator%20(Standard)/EXCEL_FILES/4_Mortality/WPP2024_MORT_F06_1_SINGLE_AGE_LIFE_TABLE_ESTIMATES_BOTH_SEXES.xlsx) and the [Bundled files](https://population.un.org/wpp/assets/Excel%20Files/1_Indicator%20(Standard)/EXCEL_FILES/1_General/WPP2024_GEN_F01_DEMOGRAPHIC_INDICATORS_COMPACT.xlsx) can be downloaded by following the hyperlinks.

 ### Packages
-This work would not have been possible with the scientific and programming contributions of people who developed packages and made them available free of use on [**R-Cran**](https://cran.r-project.org/).
+This work would not have been possible without the scientific and programming contributions of people who developed packages and made them available free of use on [**R-Cran**](https://cran.r-project.org/).
 I list the packages used in this project to acknowledge the contribution of the authors and to ensure that people can download the required packages in order to fully reproduce the results.
 Furthermore, the interested reader can follow the link on the package name to read the vignettes.

 - [`stargazer`](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) by Marek Hlavac
 - [`tidyverse`](https://cran.r-project.org/web/packages/tidyverse/index.html) by Hadley Wickham